-How Foundations Investing in Small Businesses can Help You Invest In Small Businesses!
+How Foundations Investing in Local Businesses can Help You Invest In Local Businesses

-But, just because there are big foundations backing these small businesses, that doesn’t mean your investment doesn’t matter!
-In fact, having these foundations on our side can help both the small businesses and you - read on to learn more.*
+But, just because there are big foundations backing these local businesses, that doesn’t mean your investment doesn’t matter!
+In fact, having these foundations on our side can help both the local businesses and you - read on to learn more.*

 *This blog post is for educational purposes only and should not be taken as investment advice.
 Investing is inherently risky, and investors should be prepared to lose some if not all of the investment.

 When Honeycomb works with foundations, we often form an agreement with them called a Loan Participation Fund.
 What this means is that a foundation sets aside a sum of money that they plan to invest in small businesses that fit their criteria.
-For some, it’s regional - they’ll invest in any small business running a Honeycomb campaign that’s in their city.
+For some, it’s regional - they’ll invest in any independently-owned business with a Honeycomb investment offering that’s in their city.
 Others have a social mission.
 Souls Grown Deep, for example, invests in Black-owned businesses in the South.

 What does this mean for me as an investor?

-Well, to reiterate what we just went over, foundation investing really helps to set up the small businesses running campaigns up for success.
+Well, to reiterate what we just went over, foundation investing really helps to set up the local businesses with investment offerings up for success.

-Often, small business owners who might have strong businesses but perhaps lack the social capital necessary to run a blockbuster crowdfunding campaign fail when they otherwise could grow.
+Often, small business owners who might have strong businesses but perhaps lack the social capital necessary to run a blockbuster investment offering fail when they otherwise could grow.

 For you as an investor, it means that once you perform your own due diligence (which you can do by reviewing the investment materials and asking the business owner questions), you can be more confident in investing in a small business.
 It’s more likely that they will hit their minimum funding goal and your investment will be put to use.
 Plus, the business has the ability to raise more money than perhaps possible before, which sets them up for success.